Need something else?

 If you were previously receiving the STAR or Enhanced STAR property tax exemption on your tax bill, and you signed up for the STAR credit through New York State you will receive a credit check once per year for the amount of the benefit.
 Once you sign up for the credit check, you can no longer receive the STAR exemption on your tax bill through New York City, and you cannot switch back to the property tax exemption.
 The amount of the credit check is the same amount as you would have saved on your tax bill.

-The Department of Finance (DOF) collects payment for charges from other City and State agencies, including fees for permits, repairs, inspections, and housing violations.
-You can pay these charges along with your property taxes.
+The Department of Finance (DOF) collects payment for charges from other City and State agencies, including fees for

 Even if you don't normally get a bill because a mortgage company or bank pays your property taxes, you will still get a bill from DOF if you owe charges from another agency.

-You are responsible for paying the charges, even though you have a mortgage.
 If you have questions or disagree with a charge from another agency, you must contact that agency directly.
 The name of the agency appears on your bill along with the charge.

 To learn more about agency charges and get agency contact information, visit the Agency Charges Collected by the Department of Finance page.